Famous people from North East England of the past and present

-Cheryl Fernandez-Versini was born Cheryl Tweedy in Newcastle upon Tyne later Cherly Cole, now often simply referred to as ‘Cheryl’.
-Now a household name as a successful singer, dancer and TV personality, Cheryl was raised in Newcastle and rose to fame as part of the pop group Girls Aloud.
+Born Cheryl Tweedy in Newcastle upon Tyne and later through marriage called Cherly Cole and then Cheryl Fernandez-Versini, she is now simply referred to as ‘Cheryl’.
+A household name as a successful singer, dancer and TV personality, Cheryl was raised in Newcastle and rose to fame as part of the pop group Girls Aloud.
 A recent appearance in 2016 on the family roots TV programme Who Do You Think You Are? demonstrated her family’s Tyneside seafaring roots on her father’s side and Durham mining roots on her mother’s side of the family.

 Dr William Reid Clanny

 Sunderland-based Irish physician and inventor who developed the Clanny safety lamp in 1812 in response to the tragedy of the Felling mining disaster of that year.
 George Stephenson who also developed a safety lamp acknowledged Clanny’s work and Humphy Davy invented a safety lamp a short time after his visit to Sunderland in 1815.